-- they don’t always answer the phone
+- don’t always answer the phone

-- they know how to say no.
+- know how to say no.

 These are all excellent points and they support my earlier post about taking control as a key to productivity.
 It seems to make sense that productivity and happiness would be related, as no one would likely associate “stressed out and unproductive” with happiness.
 When the minutes and hours of your life pass with you always doing things for, with, or because of other people, this is a signal that you are not in control of your time.
 And if other people are controlling your time, in a very real way, they are controlling your life.